 When it comes to college sports, our survey shows college coaches care more about an athlete's character than their skills and athleticism.
-When asked to rank the following qualities in an athlete-character, athletic ability, academics, location-surveyed coaches put character first, while athletic ability and academics tied for second. was [important] 10 years ago, and it still is today.
+When asked to rank the following qualities in an athlete-character, athletic ability, academics, location-surveyed coaches put character first, while athletic ability and academics tied for second. today.
 Those interactions show a lot about the athlete's character."